sunnyMiglani/MarkdownBlogPosts/CloudComputing.md

 It's good for horizontal scaling: which means basically adding in more parallel roads to handle more traffic, but not increasing the length or width of a single road.

 This means the hardware per instance isn't scaled up, but the number of instances being run are.

 ### Kubernetes in detail ( what is this degree legit?)

 Some components are:

 1. Master
-2. Etcd
+2. Etcd - Distributed key-value store.
+(Primary datastore of kubernetes)
 3. Nodes
    - Pods
    - Kubelet